up-for-grabs/up-for-grabs.net/.github/CONTRIBUTING.md

 $ npm run prettier
 ```

-Both of these tools have "auto-fix" options, which nay fix the problems reported
+Both of these tools have "auto-fix" options, which may fix the problems reported
 without needing manual work:

 ```